lemongarbage/pz-server/README.md

 #### Editing the Modlist or Other Server Settings
 Most of the server settings can be found in the `two_frank.ini` file located at `/home/pzuser/Zomboid/Server`.
 You will need to open the file with a text editor and manually edit the values contained within.
 For a list of server options, see the [PZ Wiki](https://pzwiki.net/wiki/Server_Settings).
 To edit the settings and mods used by the server, do the following:
- 1. If not already, switch to the left window pane using `CTRL+b` and the `left` arrow key
+ 1. If not already, switch to the middle window pane using `CTRL+b` and the `up/down` arrow key
  2. Type `nano two_frank.ini` and hit `enter` or hit the `up` arrow key a couple of times
  3. You are now in the Nano text editor.
 Use the arrow keys to navigate.
 You can edit text like you normally would in Microsoft Word for example.
 Use `CTRL+up or down arrow` to navigate faster.
  4. For editing mods: